Violating Probation Could Send You To Jail

-Probation is defined as the suspension of a jail sentence, which enables a person to move forward with their life normally as long as they do not violate the terms of their probation.
-If the terms of the probation are not followed, the person may be ordered by a judge to complete the jail sentence and pay fines.
+Probation is defined as the suspension of a jail or prison sentence, which enables a person to move forward with their life as long as they do not violate the terms of their probation.
+If the terms of the probation are not followed, the person may be ordered to complete the sentence and pay fines.

-Chances are you are feeling very confused and wondering what the future holds for you.
+Chances are you are feeling very confused and wondering what the future holds.
 You know if you are found to have violated your probation, your life will be disrupted.
-Pete Dahlquist will guide you through the process to remove as much stress as possible while explaining your options and advocating for you.
+I will guide you through the process to remove as much stress as possible while explaining your options and advocating for you.

 Sometimes violations are intentional and other times they are not.
 In some cases, the violations are technical violations, which means there was no intent to violate probation.
 You can go before the court and deny the allegations because perhaps you were in the hospital and no one notified your probation officer, you thought your time was done, or your probation officer changed and that resulted in your check-in not being recorded.